AdobeDocs/core-services.en/help/interface/exchange.md

 * Decline or approve applications.

-* Publish in the Experience Cloud.
+* Publish in Experience Cloud.

 * Search and filter by category, company, type, user, and more.